amdavidson/archivist/readme.md

 - Github
 - Pinboard
 - IMAP servers
+- CardDav servers

 ### Service Notes

-#### IMAP Servers
+#### IMAP/CardDav Servers
-The Archivist is currently tested against Fastmail, other IMAP servers may present issues.
+The Archivist is currently tested against Fastmail, other hosts may present issues.
 Report an issue with any problems you see.